luxizai/markdown-to-image-serve/README_EN.md

 ## Acknowledgments

-This project is developed based on [markdown-to-image](https://github.com/gcui-art/markdown-to-image).
-Thanks to the original author for the open-source contribution. markdown-to-image is an excellent React component that renders Markdown into beautiful poster images.
+This project is based on [markdown-to-image](https://github.com/gcui-art/markdown-to-image).
+Thanks to the original author for the open source contribution. markdown-to-image is an excellent React component that renders Markdown into beautiful poster images.

 ## ⭐️ Star History